Jacques Urlus: Biography

 During the first decade of the 20th century, Urlus made a series of debuts in different European cities.
 They included: Berlin (the Berlin State Opera); Prague; Vienna (the Vienna State Opera); Munich (the Bavarian State Opera); Stuttgart; Dresden (the Dresden Opera); Frankfurt; and, lastly, London (the Royal Opera House, Covent Garden, where he sang in 1910 and 1914).

-In 1911-12, the Bayreuth Festival's audience finally got to hear him for the first time, as Siegmund in Die Walküre.
+In 1911–12, the Bayreuth Festival's audience finally got to hear him for the first time, as Siegmund in Die Walküre.

 In 1912, Urlus made his initial stage appearance in the United States of America.
 It took place in Boston, where he sang a Tristan in a series of performances opposite the dramatic sopranos Johanna Gadski and Lillian Nordica as Isolde.
 These performances secured him a contract with the Metropolitan Opera in New York City, where he succeeded the Wagnerian tenors Heinrich Knote and Karel Burian (Carl Burian).
 Urlus' Met début took place on 8 February 1913.
 It turned out to be one of the worst personal disasters in Met history.
 Urlus tried to sing in spite of a heavy head cold and lost his voice completely during the second act of Tristan und Isolde, having to resort to pantomime in act three.
 Still, when he sang the lead role in Siegfried only a week later he not only restored his reputation completely but cemented his position as the Met's number one (and, later, its sole) heldentenor.

 Urlus' Metropolitan Opera career was cut short in 1917 when the United States entered World War I and Wagnerian operas were banned for the duration.
 That same year, he was elected as an honorary member of Phi Mu Alpha Sinfonia music fraternity at the New England Conservatory of Music.

-The tenor joined the Leipzig Opera after his return from the United States, giving occasional concerts in Amsterdam and in Scandinavia as well.
+He joined the Leipzig Opera after his return from the United States, giving occasional concerts in Amsterdam and in Scandinavia as well.
 From 1922 he sang at the new Wagner Festival at the Zoppoter Waldoper, helping to build its reputation as "Bayreuth of the North".
 His operatic schedule diminished during the 1920s, however, as he accepted an increasing number of concert engagements.
 Amsterdam, Rotterdam, Stockholm, Copenhagen and Berlin were all visited by him.
 When in Berlin, he performed at the Volksoper in 1923–24 and sang again at London's Royal Opera House in 1924.

 On 19 November 1931, Urlus delivered his last Tristan in Amsterdam.
 It was his final operatic performance after more than 1000 nights spanning 37 years.
 He still appeared occasionally in concerts, however, until 1933.

-Jacques Urlus died on 6 July 1935 while undergoing routine surgery.
+Urlus died on 6 July 1935 in Noordwijk, Netherlands, while undergoing routine surgery.
 Upon receiving the news of his demise, the people of the Netherlands greatly lamented his passing, considering him to be a national hero.